2018 Penn State Nittany Lions football team

 The 2018 Penn State Nittany Lions football team represented Pennsylvania State University in the 2018 NCAA Division I FBS football season.
 The team was led by fifth-year head coach James Franklin and played its home games in Beaver Stadium in University Park, Pennsylvania.
 They were a member of the East Division of the Big Ten Conference.

 Penn State, coming off an 11–2, Fiesta Bowl-winning season in 2017, began the year at 10th in the preseason AP Poll.
 They narrowly escaped an upset in their first game of the year by defeating Appalachian State in overtime.
 The Nittany Lions won their first four games and entered an anticipated home game against No. 4 Ohio State at No. 9, but lost to the Buckeyes by a score of 26–27.
 The following week the team was upset by Michigan State on homecoming.
 The team rebounded with a home win against then-No. 18 Iowa, but was blown out the following week by Michigan 42–7.
 The Nittany Lions finished the regular season in third in the Big Ten East with a conference record of 6–3.
 They were invited to the Citrus Bowl, where they lost to Kentucky to finish the year at 9–4.

 Senior quarterback Trace McSorley led the team in passing, finishing with 2,530 passing yards and 18 passing touchdowns to go along with 12 rushing touchdowns.
 He was named second team All-Big Ten by both the media and coaches.
-During the season, McSorely became the all-time school record holder in several categories, including career passing yards, completions, passing touchdowns, and total touchdowns responsible for.
+During the season, McSorley became the all-time school record holder in several categories, including career passing yards, completions, passing touchdowns, and total touchdowns responsible for.
 Junior running back Miles Sanders finished in second in the conference in rushing with 1,274 yards.
 On defense, cornerback Amani Oruwariye and lineman Yetur Gross-Matos were named first-team all-conference by the media.

-Previous season

-In 2017, the Nittany Lions finished with an 11–2 overall record and finished tied for second in the Big Ten East Division, with a 7–2 conference record.
-They finished ranked eighth nationally in the AP and Coaches Poll after a 35–28 win over Washington in the Fiesta Bowl.
-This marked the school's first time finishing in the top eight in back-to-back seasons since 1993 and 1994.

-On December 31, 2017, a day after the Fiesta Bowl victory, Junior running back Saquon Barkley announced his intentions to enter the NFL draft.